alyssonfm/codespecok/README.md

 ContractOk
 ================

-ContractOk is a tool for detecting and classifying nonconformances in C# -- Code Contracts systems.
+ContractOk is a tool for detecting nonconformances in C# -- Code Contracts systems.